Angular-Wave/angular.ts/docs/content/docs/directive/get.md

 The `ng-get` directive allows you to fetch content via `$http` service from a remote URL and insert, replace, or manipulate it into the DOM.
-For DOM manipulation to work, the response must be HTML or text content.
+For DOM manipulation to work, the response must be HTML content.
 If the server endpoint returns a JSON-response, the directive will treat it as an object to be merged into the current scope and the swap strategy will be ignored.

 #### Example